grumpypixel/RasterMatrix-js/README.md

 Clearing the RasterMatrix before rendering each frame.
 <pre>
-// This line clears all raster cells with the value 'null': rasterMatrix.clear();
+// This line clears all raster cells with the value 'null'.
+// Raster cells with a value of null are omitted during rendering. rasterMatrix.clear();
 </pre>
 or: